inspire-group/adv-patch-paper-list/README.md

 # A Paper List for Localized Adversarial Patch Research
+## Changelog

+- <u>11/13/2021</u>: added explanations of different defense terminologies. added a few more recent papers.

+- <u>10/23/2021:</u> added recent papers, as well as some old papers that I missed in the initial release.

+- <u>08/23/2021:</u> released the paper list!

 ## What is the localized adversarial patch attack?

 Different from classic adversarial examples that are configured to has a small L_p norm distance to the normal examples, a localized adversarial patch attacker can <u>arbitrarily modify</u> the pixel values <u>within a small region</u>.